 Instead of conceding to Gov. Haslam's arbitrary across-the-board budget cuts, perhaps O'Day should have been camped out in Haslam's office demanding the resources needed to fix serious problems at the agency.
 And perhaps the newspaper should have been asking why she wasn't instead of now defending her.

 - Inauguration Day (13 replies)

-- Playing the Game (2 replies)
+- A message (2 replies)

 - Companies Are Recycling Their Old News to Avoid Being Blasted in a Trump Tweet (2 replies)

 - Roger Kane Insists our Legislature is Incredibly Diverse (4 replies)

 - Jan 20 2017 - 6:00pm (5 hours 53 min ago)

 - Jan 25 2017 - 12:00pm (4 days 12 hours from now)

 - Jan 25 2017 - 5:00pm (4 days 17 hours from now)